Integrable deformations and degenerations of some irregular singularities: General results on the notion of very good formal decomposition

 \subsubsection{Global results}

 We now go back to the global setting of Section \ref{subsec:settingnotation}.
 In particular, $D$~is connected and $\cM^\good$ is fixed.
-The following result is due to J.-B.\,Teyssier, who has obtained a stronger form, only in dimension two however.
+The following result is due to J.-B.\,Teyssier, who has obtained a stronger form.

-\begin{corollaire}[J.-B.\,Teyssier {\cite[Proof of Th.\,3]{Teyssier17}}] Given $\cM^\good$-marked $D$\nobreakdash-mero\-mor\-phic flat bundles $(\cM,\iso_{\wh D})$ and $(\cM',\iso'_{\wh D})$ on $X$, we have $(\cM,\iso_{\wh D})\simeq(\cM',\iso'_{\wh D})$ if and only if there exists a point $x$ in $D^\smooth$ and a germ of curve $\gamma:(\CC,0)\to(X,x)$ transverse to $D$ at $x$ such that $(\gamma^+\cM,\iso_{\wh0})\simeq(\gamma^+\cM',\iso'_{\wh0})$. \end{corollaire}
+\begin{corollaire}[J.-B.\,Teyssier {\cite[Proof of Th.\,4]{Teyssier17}}] Given $\cM^\good$-marked $D$\nobreakdash-mero\-mor\-phic flat bundles $(\cM,\iso_{\wh D})$ and $(\cM',\iso'_{\wh D})$ on $X$, we have $(\cM,\iso_{\wh D})\simeq(\cM',\iso'_{\wh D})$ if and only if there exists a point $x$ in $D^\smooth$ and a germ of curve $\gamma:(\CC,0)\to(X,x)$ transverse to $D$ at $x$ such that $(\gamma^+\cM,\iso_{\wh0})\simeq(\gamma^+\cM',\iso'_{\wh0})$. \end{corollaire}

 \begin{proof} For any two germs $(\cM,\iso_{\wh D}),(\cM',\iso'_{\wh D})$, let $D'\subset D$ be the subset of points where they are isomorphic.
 Assume that it is not empty.
 It is open by definition.
 Let us show that it is closed.
-Let $x_o\in\ov{D'}$. \begin{itemize} \item Either $x_o\in D^\smooth$, then $D'$ contains a point $x'$ in the component of $D^\smooth$ containing~$x_o$, hence also contains this whole component according to Corollary \ref{cor:genericuniqueness}, and therefore $D'\ni x_o$, \item or $x_o\notin D^\smooth$, and we apply Proposition \ref{prop:uniquenesslocal} to also conclude that $x_o\in D'$. \end{itemize} Therefore, $D'$ is closed, hence equal to $D$.
+Let $x_o\in\ov{D'}$. \begin{itemize} \item Either $x_o\in D^\smooth$, in which case $D'$ contains a point $x'$ in the component of $D^\smooth$ containing~$x_o$, hence also contains this whole component according to Corollary \ref{cor:genericuniqueness}, and therefore $D'\ni x_o$, \item or $x_o\notin D^\smooth$, in which case we apply Proposition \ref{prop:uniquenesslocal} to also conclude that $x_o\in D'$. \end{itemize} Therefore, $D'$ is closed, hence equal to $D$.
 The ``only if'' part of the proposition is clear, and for the ``if'' part we apply the previous argument, since we know by Corollary \ref{cor:genericuniqueness} that $D'\neq\emptyset$. \end{proof}

 We will make use of the following consequence, which is a weaker version of \cite[Th.\,3]{Teyssier17}.
 Although its statement is local, it relies on the global result of Corollary \ref{cor:uniquenessglobal}.